SRF Technologies, LLC

 Besides ESD failure analysis and diagnostic support, our primary areas of expertise lie in ESD design for RF and analog products, as well as very large and complex SoC's involving many domains (>30).

-Extensive experience in designing ESD and I/O's to not only meet ESD requirements, such as CDM (Charge-Device Model), HBM (Human Body Model), MM (Machine Model) and CDE (speculative Cable Discharge Models), but also the rigorous demands of DFM (Design for Manufacturing), SI (signal integrity) and power delivery as they become larger and larger problems at 65nm and below.
+Extensive experience in designing ESD and I/Os to not only meet ESD requirements, such as CDM (Charge-Device Model), HBM (Human Body Model), MM (Machine Model), and CDE (speculative Cable Discharge Models), IEC 61000-4-2 system ESD, but also the rigorous demands of DFM (Design for Manufacturing), SI (Signal Integrity) and power delivery as they become increasingly difficult problems at advanced Process nodes and Interfaces.